kammitama5/kammitama5.github.io/_posts/2019-10-08-Tuesday-October-8th.md

 - Our paper from the Women in Number Theory (WIN) workshop on "Machine Learning for Modular Multiplication" is live and can be accessed [here](http://arxiv.org/abs/2402.19254).
 It was accepted to the Women in Numbers 6 journal as of June 4th!! :)
 - The workshop was also featured for International Women's Day and I made it into the last photo of the article [link](https://notes.math.ca/en/article/women-in-numbers/)
-- My application to Underrepresented Students in Topology and Algebra Research Symposium (USTARS) was accepted;
+- My application to present work at Underrepresented Students in Topology and Algebra Research Symposium (USTARS) was accepted;
 I will be presenting a poster there and was granted funding (meals, flight, lodging) via the University of Iowa.
 - I will be participating in the Hausdorff Research Institute for Mathematics' "Formal Mathematics" workshop in Lean in May (with housing covered and funding for flight!)!
 I'm thrilled!